 Greetings CDA Sisters,

-At our local church, Our Lady of Victory, I sing in the choir, volunteer on various committees and have been a Catholic Daughter member for 34 years with Court St. Cabrini #1466.
+At our local church, Our Lady of Victory, I sing in the choir, volunteer on various committees and have been a Catholic Daughter member for 36 years with Court St. Cabrini #1466.
 I have served as Regent for 4 years, Recording Secretary for 2 years and Treasurer for 2 years.
 I have been Gummie Bear and Scrapbook chairperson for several years and also served as Youth chairperson.
 I look forward to seeing you at Summer Workshops and your various court activities.

 God Bless and thank you for electing me as your State Secretary.